 • Summarise your key challenges

-During the session I will reflect back to you some key thoughts and learnings from your discussion and make recommendations, whether that’s feedback on your work, avenues or materials to try, some useful tips and some examples of other’s practice that may shed light on any particular areas for you.
+During the session we will reflect back to you some key thoughts and learnings from your discussion and make recommendations, whether that’s feedback on your work, avenues or materials to try, some useful tips and some examples of other’s practice that may shed light on any particular areas for you.

 What will we achieve by the end of the session and what happens next?